gitter-badger/web-automation-2017/README.md

 Huginn started in 2013 and have built a broad community with hundreds of contributors and collected thousands of stars.

-Huginn organises directed graphs of events passing between different types of agents.
+Huginn organizes directed graphs of events passing between different types of agents.
 There are more than 50 types of agents.
-User builds pipelines of predefined agent types inside the browser.
+The user builds pipelines of predefined agent types inside the browser.

 Agents are written in Ruby language and are stored inside Huginn's subdirectory.